-- A very general case specifications may be difficult to be implemented - e.g., "traverse these transitions in this program state machine" $\rightarrow$ find the data which cause that transitions - model checking may be used! - say the transitions are impossible and collect the counterexample...
+- Some test case specifications may require an actual computation to be translated into test cases - e.g., "traverse these transitions in this program state machine" → find the data which cause that transitions - model checking may be used! - say the transitions are impossible and collect the counterexample...